Monetize Your Music On YouTube Without 1,000 Views

 They play dirty!
 So...let’s fight back within their own rules!

-This is where Youtube content ID comes into play...especially as an artist.
+This is where YouTube content ID comes into play...especially as an artist.

 youtube content ID how it works to pay music artists

-Now, it seems like common sense, but for some reason nobody talks about this...
+Now, it seems like common sense, but for some reason, nobody talks about this...

-Put one of your songs in content id using a music distro.
+Put one of your songs in the content id using a music distro.
 Content ID services take 30% or more of your revenue.

-Even Distrokid, with it’s literal paid add-on, takes 20% of your content ID
+Even Distrokid, with its literal paid add-on, takes 20% of your content ID

 Lame!! ^